 Associate in Arts (A.A.)

-An AA degree is usually the broadest, and therefore the least specific, of all the associated arts degrees.
-During the AA program, students will take wide-ranging courses that can include introductions to history, art, literature, music, business, writing, and communication.
-The main advantage of an associate in arts degree is that it does not limit the graduate to a certain path, meaning there are many AA degree jobs available.
+An Associate of Arts degree is usually the broadest, and therefore the least specific, of all the associated arts degrees.
+During the Associate of Arts program, students will take wide-ranging courses that can include introductions to history, art, literature, music, business, writing, and communication.
+The main advantage of an associate in arts degree is that it does not limit the graduate to a certain path, meaning there are many Associate of Arts degree jobs available.

 Associate in Science (A.S.)

 An AS degree is still broad, but it has a little more specificity than an associate in arts.
-These types of degrees are generally chosen if the student intends to pursue further education in an area that includes science, such as nursing or engineering.
+These types of degrees are generally chosen if the student intends to pursue further education in an area that includes science, such as nursing or engineering program.